Thousands of people with mental health problems could be missing out on PIP - despite court ruling against DWP

 The DWP is currently reviewing more than 1.6m Personal Independence Payment (PIP) claims in order to identify people who should be receiving additional financial support following a High Court Judgment about mental health and mobility.

 In December 2017 a High Court case ruled that changes to PIP discriminated against people with mental health problems.
 As a result of the ruling the Government was required to review all 1.6 million cases of people who need support from PIP to check who might be eligible for more money.
 Around 220,000 of the 1.6million people receiving PIP were expected to benefit from the ruling at the time primarily due to their mental health.
 Many of these people could be missing out on additional funds which help them live full, independent lives.

-New figures out today show that, despite reviewing thousands more cases, only 0.5 per cent of 720,000 claims have resulted in increased rewards from PIP, compared to Government predictions that 14 per cent of cases would benefit from the ruling.
+New figures out today show that, despite reviewing thousands more cases, only 0.5% of 720,000 claims have resulted in increased rewards from PIP, compared to Government predictions that 14% of cases would benefit from the ruling.

 The data shows:

 • 720,000 cases have been cleared